Postgraduate or master's loans, research funding and scholarships – discover your options for funding postgraduate study.

 - Economic and Social Research Council (ESRC)

-They award about 6,000 grants or 'studentships' each year to universities to fund students undertaking postgraduate research or master’s courses.
-If you get a studentship, your tuition fees are paid and you get a cost-of-living grant of up to around £15,285 a year, tax-free, that you don’t have to pay back.
+They award about 6,000 grants or 'studentships' each year to universities to fund students undertaking PhD research or (rarely) master’s courses.
+If you get a studentship, your tuition fees are paid at the UK rate and you get a cost-of-living grant of up to around £15,285 a year, tax-free, that you don’t have to pay back.

 If you work, your employer might sponsor you to take a part-time postgraduate course, especially if the qualification will help you progress at work.

 Some postgraduates, particularly PhD students, get jobs as graduate teaching or research assistants to help fund their courses.
-This can involve a lot of work – marking essays, giving lectures and taking seminars – and pay is by the hour.
+This can involve a lot of work – marking essays, giving lectures, taking seminars and acting as demonstrators in laboratory classes – and pay is by the hour.
 But it does enable postgraduates to get valuable teaching experience.